 My research concerns the connections between individual psychology and social structure.
 I am particularly interested in the ways in which our positions in the social structure (specifically with respect to gender, social class, and disability), and at particular historical moments, shape our individual psychological experiences.

-I have pursued these interests in the domains of women's midlife personality development, socioeconomic status and health, social class and the college experience, and relationships between people with disabilities and non-disabled people, Deaf and hearing people, and people of color and white people.
+I have pursued these interests in the domains of women's midlife personality development; socioeconomic status and health; social class and the college experience; and relationships between people with disabilities and non-disabled people, Deaf and hearing people, and people of color and white people.